nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Steps 1a1 to 1a2 are repeated until the data entered are correct.
       Use case resumes from Step 2.

-**Use Case: UC02 - Delete student contact**
+**Use Case: UC02 - Delete contact**

 **MSS**:

-1. Tutor keys in required fields to delete student contact.
+1. Tutor keys in required fields to delete contact.
-2. TutorEase deletes the student contact.
+2. TutorEase deletes the contact.
    Use case ends.

 **Extensions**: